Dr Amy Loughery

 Profile

-Prior to this, I was a Research Fellow on a series of projects into ‘cuckooing’ victimisation with Dr Laura Bainbridge.
-This included an N8 Police Research Partnership project focused on understanding and preventing County Lines ‘cuckooing’ victimisation in the North of England, conducted in partnership with seven police forces and a local Violence Reduction Unit (VRU).
-Findings from the N8 project were translated into award-winning impact activity supported by Research England Policy Support Funding, which included the co-production of a ‘cuckooing toolkit’ for social housing providers in partnership with local stakeholders; the delivery of a series of bespoke in-person training sessions and online webinars for police and other professionals; and co-production of a Virtual Reality training module and e-learning package for professionals who encounter ‘cuckooing’.
+Prior to joining the VPRC, I was a Research Fellow on a series of projects which explored County Lines ‘cuckooing’ victimisation with Dr Laura Bainbridge.
+This included an N8 Police Research Partnership project focused on understanding and preventing home takeovers in the North of England, conducted in partnership with seven police forces and a local Violence Reduction Unit (VRU).
+Findings from the N8 project were translated into award-winning impact activity supported by Research England Policy Support Funding.
+This included a co-produced ‘cuckooing toolkit’ for social housing providers which was designed in partnership with local stakeholders; a series of bespoke in-person training sessions and online webinars delivered to police and allied professionals; and Behind Closed Doors, a Virtual Reality training module and e-learning package for professionals who encounter ‘cuckooing’.
+I have recently co-edited and contributed to an academic collection for the Routledge Crime and Society series titled Cuckooing Victimisation: County Lines and Beyond with Dr Laura Bainbridge (Leeds) and Professor Rose Broad (Manchester).

-I was awarded a PhD from the University of York in 2023 which explored the relationship between ‘care’ and ‘control’ in a Scottish Drug Court, in which individuals convicted of drug-related offences are sentenced to complete a programme of judicially-supervised drug treatment in the community.
-During PhD study, I taught on undergraduate criminology, sociology, social policy and social work, and law modules, predominantly those with a criminal justice focus.
-Prior to this, I completed an MA in Criminology and Social Research at the University of York and was employed as a Research Assistant at York Law School.
+I was awarded a PhD from the University of York in 2023.
+My thesis explored the relationship between ‘care’ and ‘control’ in a Scottish Drug Court, in which individuals convicted of drug-related offences are sentenced to complete a programme of judicially-supervised drug treatment in the community.
+During PhD study, I taught on undergraduate criminology, sociology, social policy and social work, and law modules, predominantly those with a focus on criminal justice and criminology.
+Prior to this, I completed an MA in Criminology and Social Research at the University of York and I was employed as a Research Assistant at York Law School.

 Research interests

 My scholarly interests lie at the nexus of social policy, criminology, and law.
-I am particularly interested in understanding criminal justice responses to drugs and drug misuse, as well as the policing and criminal justice management of vulnerable and marginalised social groups more broadly, and the integration of this with multi-agency, welfare-oriented approaches.
-I am impact-focused researcher who is committed to producing research that has applications beyond academia, with the capacity to influence law, policy, and practice.
+I am particularly interested in understanding criminal justice responses to drug market-related exploitation, as well as the policing and criminal justice management of vulnerable and marginalised social groups, and the integration of this with multi-agency, welfare-oriented approaches.
+I am an impact-focused researcher who is committed to producing research that has applications beyond academia, with the capacity to influence law, policy, and practice.
 I am also interested in using innovative qualitative research methods, such as narrative methods and graphic elicitation, to engage hard-to-reach participant groups in impact-focused research.

 Qualifications